hundredyearfarms/Hundred-Year-Farms/README.md

 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

 **Schedule**:  Described above is our project concept which, over the course of 2021, will continue to be refined with the help of various consultants.
 Following that will be a feasibility review that considers the state of technology (e.g. gassification, smart contracts) as well as government regulations and carbon related tax treatments.
-The feasibility review is not expected to change our concept for negative carbon agroforestry, but rather will tell us how quickly the above project can be implemented and which may end up being as fast as this decade or we may need to plan for a very gradual multi-generational transition over the next hundred years.
+The feasibility review is not expected to change our concept for negative carbon agroforestry, but rather will tell us how quickly the above project can be implemented and which may end up being within this decade or we may need to plan for a very gradual inter-generational transition.
 Following feasibility will be the preliminary designs, then the down-selected detailed design, and finally implementation.

 ## Owners